OluwaninsolaAO/genomics-africa/README.md

 ---

 ### Adding a Post
-Add a new markdown file in the `_posts` directory with the filename in the format:
+Create a new markdown file in the '_posts' directory, ensuring the filename follows this format:

 ```
 YYYY-MM-DD-quick-title.md